GL-Li/vimwiki/git.md

     ```
 ## QA

+### QA: how to use git show to view a file in other branch or commit?

+- `$ git show de304f08:R/pe_dfclass.R` where the path/to/file start from the git project root no matter where the current directory is.

 ### QA: how to exclude a specific subdirectory by name?

 For example, a large `target/` dicectory is created in each Rust project after each run.
 We have no reason to git track this subdirectory in any Rust project.